joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/29/us/politics/trump-holiday-mlk-black-history-dei.html

 **How Tommy Kahnle fits the Tigers' bullpen: Pros, cons and what could be next**\
-`The Tigers signed relief pitcher Tommy Kahnle to a one-year deal worth $7.75 million, adding another piece to their bullpen puzzle. `\
+`The Tigers signed relief pitcher Kahnle to a one-year deal worth $7.75 million, adding another piece to their bullpen puzzle. `\
 https://nytimes.com/athletic/6098266/2025/01/29/detroit-tigers-tommy-kahnle-bullpen-fit/

 **Is Going After Government Always Good Politics?**\